bernalo-lab/production-failure-patterns/README.md

 ---

-## Part of the Incident Engineering Knowledge Base

-This repository is part of a broader effort to document production failure patterns and debugging strategies.

----

-## Contributions

-Engineers are welcome to contribute additional patterns.

----

 6. # Security & Access Failure Patterns
 See available 'Security & Access Failure Patterns' <a href="./categories/security/security.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">here</a>